pydio/pydio-doc-admin-guide/1_quick_start/3_sharing_features.md

 ### Creating Cells from Address Book

-When browsing the Address Book in the right-hand column, clicking on the vertical dots for a user opens providing the following options:
+When browsing the Address Book in the right-hand column, clicking on the vertical dots for a user opens, providing following options:

 - **Create a cell with this user**
 - **Add user to current Cell**: if you are currently inside a Cell